elixir-lang/elixir/README.md

     time, so we are always glad to revisit issues and reopen if necessary.

-While we do our best to help everyone, remember no one is required to report bugs and no one is required to address them.
+While we do our best to help everyone, remember no one is required to file issues and no one is obliged to address them.
 All interactions are based on mutual respect and mutual help.
-Keep the tone positive, be nice, and have fun!
+Keep the tone positive, be kind, and have fun!

 ### Proposing new features